This site contains affiliate ads (including Amazon Associates).

 utasuky

-Young children love their mothers anyway.
-No…many of the songs about parents and children in the world are probably more about mothers than fathers.
+Young children love their mothers unconditionally.
+Indeed, many of the songs about parents and children in the world are probably more about mothers than fathers.
 As a man, as a father, I feel a little disappointed, but thinking back, I was the same way.
 It is inevitable.

 Rain is depressing when you are an adult.
-However, this song depicts a fun, childlike rain.
+However, this song depicts a fun, childlike rainfall.

-When a child is under an umbrella with his mother, their bodies are attached to each other and they want to talk about various things.
+When a child is under an umbrella with their mother, their bodies are close to each other and they want to talk about various things.

 JYANOME is a type of Japanese umbrella.
 It was so called because many of its designs resemble the ME (eyes) of JYA (snake).

 But then you look over and see a child crying under a willow tree.
-Is she crying because there is no umbrella?
-Or is it because his mother is not there to pick him up?
-So he lends her his umbrella.
+Is the child crying because there is no umbrella?
+Or is it because their mother is not there to pick them up?
+So he lends the child his umbrella.
 He calls out “kimi kimi” and “sashitamae” in the tone of a great gentleman.

-There are some objections to the interpretation of this part.
-Speaking of under the willow tree, it is the usual composition of ghosts in Japan.
-So, this child is a ghost who has passed away and is crying because of the loneliness of not being picked up by his mother when it rains….
+There are some different interpretations of this part.
+Speaking of under the willow tree, it is the usual setting for ghosts in Japan.
+So, this child could be a ghost who has passed away and is crying because of the loneliness of not being picked up by their mother when it rains.
 I thought it might be a contrast with the happy “I”.
-We do not know the true meaning of KITAHARA_Hakushu who wrote the lyrics.
+We do not know the true meaning intended by KITAHARA Hakushuu who wrote the lyrics.
 It may simply have reminded him of the many willow trees planted along the waterways of Yanagawa City, Fukuoka Prefecture, where he grew up.

 Yanagawa, Fukuoka Prefecture, famous for its waterways.